 The vitamin A helps restore skin with conditions like acne.

 Vitamin E is anti-aging (all skin types love that) and also repairs your skin, great for conditions like eczema.
 Its moisturizing properties help prevent your skin from drying out.
 It's also great for increasing your skin’s elasticity, so go ahead and apply to prevent stretch marks!

 The linoleic acid is anti-inflammatory and helps repair damaged skin.

 Moringa’s fame precedes True Moringa.
 Multicultural Beauty Expert, Gerrie Summers, found that Moringa is called the “drumstick tree” in the UK because of the shape of its seed pods, the “horseradish tree” in the US because of the taste of its roots, the “benzolive tree” in Haiti, “nebeday” in Senegal and “idagbo monoye” (tree which grows crazily) in Nigeria.

 Moringa oil is antiseptic and anti-inflammatory.
 Its properties fight acne, blackheads and can also heal your skin.
 Like Argan Oil, it is rich in antioxidants, but Moringa has the added advantage of vitamin C.

 Moringa oil shares another similarity with Argan oil, it is credited to be anti-aging.
 However, what it can do, that Argan oil may not, is purify your skin.
 Yes, that’s right, Moringa counteracts the effects of pollution on your skin while slowing down your skin’s aging process.

 Jojoba oil is used as a carrier oil, but it is actually a plant wax that is noncomedogenic and hypoallergenic.
 It contains Vitamin E and B Complex.

-Both eating it and applying it on your skin helps your body absorb other nutrients more effectively.
+Both consuming coconut oil and applying it on your skin helps your body absorb other nutrients more effectively.
 However, if your skin is extremely dry, it may not be moisturizing enough.